- Download our Moving to the Netherlands Guide (PDF)

 Removals from within Europe could be handled by train which should be quick and affordable.
 Expats moving from outside of Europe will have the choice of sea or air freight.
 Shipping by sea takes longer than air freight but is usually the cheaper option.
 It's worth shopping around for quotes.

-When shipping pets, ensure all the required documentation, including a pet passport or an authorised veterinary certificate translated into Dutch, is in order and that vaccinations and microchip insertion has been carried out.
-Note that certain breeds of dog may not enter the Netherlands.
+When shipping pets, ensure all the required documentation, including a pet passport or an authorised veterinary certificate translated into Dutch, is in order and that vaccinations and microchip insertion have been carried out.